Things to Know Before You Visit Madagascar

 Your passport needs to be valid for at least 6 months when you arrive in Madagascar and you’ll need a couple of pages for the stamps.

 It is required by law to carry your passport at all times.
 The police can stop you at any time and ask for it.
 If you don’t have it, you need to pay a small fine.
-For the record, they never stopped us once.
+For the record, they never stopped me once.
 But they may do, especially in the cities.

 Yellow Fever Certificate